raquentin/mfchess/README.md

 ## Scripts

-### `yarn start`
+1. `yarn start`

-Runs the app in the development mode.\
+  - Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+  - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### `yarn test`
+2. `yarn test`

-Launches the test runner in the interactive watch mode.\
+  - Launches the test runner in the interactive watch mode.\

-### `yarn build`
+3. `yarn build`

-Builds the app for production to the `build` folder.\
+  - Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!